Trump, home all alone

 There is some hope, says one ally, that the President will now be forced to settle down.
 "He only really listens when he's down in the dumps."

 And what do his friends say?
 Some complain he's getting bad advice -- legal and political.
 "No one is giving him the landscape -- this is how it works, this is what you should do or not do.
-And no one has enough control -- or security -- o do that," says one.
+And no one has enough control -- or security -- to do that," says one.
 But that begs the question, of course, of whether a sitting president should actually need to be told that he ought not try to interfere with a federal counterintelligence investigation.

 Trouble is, even if President Trump is listening, he's getting conflicting advice: The outsiders with whom he speaks after-hours aren't, by and large, big fans of his staff.
 No wonder, according to one source, that Chief of Staff Reince Priebus checked in with him after he spoke with the President -- no doubt to keep an eye on what Trump is thinking, or saying.